f-radosta/shared-mobility-app/docs/AUTH.md

 5. If authentication succeeds:
    - JWT session token is generated
-   - User is redirected to dashboard
+   - User is automatically logged in and redirected to the dashboard (default destination)
    - Session is persisted in browser

 6. If authentication fails: